-(Note) Mr. Yoshiyuki Nakanishi served as Outside Director of THE JAPAN STEEL WORKS, LTD. It came to light through internal investigation that, for a portion of products manufactured by Japan Steel Works M&E, Inc., which is a subsidiary of the said company, there was improper conduct in some examinations that should have been carried out during the manufacturing process.
-The said company established a special investigation committee, and carried out investigations.
-Although he had not been aware of the fact until it came to light, he appropriately carried out his duties from the perspective of corporate compliance, such as by regularly making appropriate recommendations regarding legal compliance and the importance of internal control.
+(Note) In The Japan Steel Works, Ltd. in which Mr. Yoshiyuki Nakanishi has served as Outside Director since June 2020, it came to light through internal investigation in May 2022 that, for a portion of products manufactured by Japan Steel Works M&E, Inc., which is a subsidiary of the said company, there was improper conduct in some examinations that should have been carried out during the manufacturing process.
+The said company established a Special Investigating Committee and carried out an investigation, and it is working on measures to prevent recurrence based on the results of the Committee's investigation and recommendations to prevent recurrence.